-Is Standard Operating Procedure Issue V hard?
+Is Standard Operating Procedure Issue 5 hard?
 No. I've had an awful hard time talking to you about it this many hours.
 You think there's an awful lot of data here.
-Well there is.
+Well, there is.
 There's an awful lot of communication here that's communicated from eighty different ways.
-But the whole truth of the matter is when it finally becomes yours, it'll sort of go Boing!
+But the whole truth of the matter is when it finally becomes yours, it'll sort of go bang!
 And you'll say, "Well, I couldn't possibly have spent all that time wondering about this!
-I just couldn't have."
-There it is.
+I just couldn't have.
+There it is."
 Because it's so simple.
-And of course you'll go over to somebody, and you'll say - well, you... you crossed the abyss.
-That magic, mystic operation happened, at that moment, see.
-You went from just a shnook to 'I know'.
+And of course you'll go over to somebody, and you'll say -- Well, you crossed the abyss.
+That magic, mystic operation happened at that moment, see?
+You went from just a schnook to "I know."

-And you'll go around, and you say to the grocer, you say, 'You know, there's this stuff called Scientology, and... and all it is, is really just..." and you'll give what your concept of it is, and he'll say, "Huh?"
+You go around and you say to the grocer, you say to the...
+"You know, there's this stuff called Scientology and all it is, is really just..." and you'll give what your concept of it is.

+And he'll say, "Huh?"

-And you'll say, "Well, it's like this: like this, you see, there's space, there's energy, and there's havingness...
-And so on... and so on... and I want to explain to you why you don't have any Time doing the whole thing."
+And you'll say, "Well, it's like this, like this, you see, there's space, there's energy, and there's havingness..." and so on and so on, "and I want to explain to you why you don't have any time doing the whole thing."

-And the fellow'll say, "What are you talking about, mister?"
+And the fellow will say, "What are you talking about, mister?"

 Yeah, that's right, "What are you talking about?"
 That doesn't fit with his frame of experience.

-You can go around, and explain to somebody about this, and he'll look at you so intelligently.
-Boy, they'll just look at you so intelligently, and they go on and on.
+You can go around and explain to somebody about this and he'll look at you so intelligently.
+Boy, they just look at you so intelligently, and they go on and on.
 And you finally find out they've picked up that when you said that time wasn't as long as it is now, when you were a little boy.
-And they finally agreed to that, because the reason they agreed to that is that they had a sudden recollection of how long they thought a piece of ice lasted when they were young, or something like that, and now they've got the whole subject down, and they go around and they explain it to somebody, and they say, "You know, when you're young, pieces of Ice don't last as long, uh... they last longer than they lasted now."
+And they finally agreed to that, because -- the reason they agreed to that is they had a sudden recollection of how long they thought a piece of ice lasted when they were young or something like that, and now they've got the whole subject down.
+And they go around and they explain it to somebody, and they say, "You know, when you're young, pieces of ice don't last as long, they last longer than they lasted now."

-And this girl says, "Oh, they do?
-That's very interesting."
-And go on about his work.
+And this fellow says, "Oh, they do?
+That's very interesting," and go on about his work.

 That's the way knowledge dwindles out.
-But you don't have to go at it that way, the hard way.
+You don't have to go at it that way, the hard way.

 Your own case is quite important.
-It's important to this group, and it's important to Scientology at large, and it's also important for your own peace of mind.
-'Cause as long as you poke around and in unreality about actuality, things that come along, people can do this to you, they can do that to you, they can do something else to you.
+It's important to this group, it's important to Scientology at large, and it's also important for your own peace of mind.
+Because as long as you poke around in unreality about actuality, things that come along, people can do this to you, they can do that to you, they can do something else to you.